THONNYNODA/thonnynoda/README.md

 👩‍💻 I currently work in the information technology assistant in a hospital institution

 🧠 I'm studying reactjs, react native and nodejs

+🗣️ I can speak in portuguese and japanese

 ## 📫 Contact
 <div align="left">